An outline of the delivery patterns that are outside standard delivery.

 - misunderstanding guidance or inputting errors made whilst recording student data

-We have identified some of the most common misunderstandings referred to by the institutions we contacted for non-standard delivery and have made some clarifications.
+We have identified some of the most common misunderstandings, referred to by the institutions we contacted for non-standard delivery, and have produced some explanations.

-We will carry out a similar review of 2015 to 2016 academic year data returns against the core principles of study programmes, and will again publish the key findings later in 2017.
+We will carry out a similar review of 2016 to 2017 academic year against the core principles of study programmes, and will again publish the key findings early 2019.

-We will continue testing the areas of our guidance where there are apparent misunderstandings to ensure this meets customer needs and aligned to changes in policy.
+We will continue testing the areas of our guidance where there are apparent misunderstandings to ensure it meets customer needs.
+We will also ensure the guidance is aligned to changes in policy.

 List of delivery patterns reviewed across all institutions